dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

 <TabItem value="m-tls">

-For mutual TLS connections, a wallet needs be downloaded from the OCI console and the python driver needs to be configured to use it.
+For mutual TLS connections, a wallet needs to be downloaded from the OCI console and the Python driver needs to be configured to use it.

 #### Install the Wallet and Network Configuration Files